jakingsleyWM/N-GramCodeRecommender/README.md

 **Run N-Gram:**

 The script takes a corpus of Java methods as input and automatically identifies the best-performing model based on a specific N-value.
 It then evaluates the selected model on the test set extracted according to the assignment specifications.
 Since the training corpus differs from both the instructor-provided dataset and my own dataset, I store the results in a file named results\_provided\_model.json to distinguish them accordingly.
+I have included two sample results, since the runtime is around 30 minutes.

 (venv) \~/N-GramCodeRecommender$ python CodeRecommender.py teacher\_data.txt